-- A = Pro Rata Exit Fee Percentage (as defined below); and - B = Number of days between the commencement date (if the period of occupancy is less than 1 year) or the last occurring anniversary of the commencement date.
+A = Pro Rata Exit Fee Percentage (as defined below); and

-Pro Rata Exit Fee Percentage is the percentage that applies for the relevant period of occupancy which is a pro rata calculation from (and including) the commencement date or last occurring anniversary of the commencement date (as applicable) to (and including) the Exit Date as follows:

-- Less than 1 year 7% - More than 1 year but less than or equal to 2 years 7% - More than 2 years but less than or equal to 3 years 7% - More than 3 years but less than or equal to 4 years 7% - More than 4 years but less than or equal to 5 years 5%

-Maximum and Minimum exit fees

-The maximum (or capped) exit fee is 33% of the Resale Price (or Resale Value, if applicable) after 5 years of residence.

-The minimum exit fee is 1/365th of 7% of the Resale Price or Resale Value (as applicable), subject to your right to terminate during the cooling off period.

-11.2 What other exit costs do residents need to pay or contribute to? \boxtimes Sale costs for the unit (but only if you appoint your own real estate agent)
+- B = Number of days between the commencement date (if the period of occupancy is less than 1 year) or the last occurring anniversary of the commencement date.
+Pro Rata Exit Fee Percentage is the percentage that applies for the relevant period of occupancy which is a pro rata calculation from (and including) the commencement date or last occurring anniversary of the commencement date (as applicable) to (and including) the Exit Date as follows: More than 1 year More than 2 years More than 3 years Less than 1 year - 7% More than 1 year but less than or equal to 2 years - 7% More than 2 years but less than or equal to 3 years - 7% More than 3 years but less than or equal to 4 years - 7% More than 4 years but less than or equal to 5 years - 5% Maximum and Minimun n exit fees The maximum (or cappe applicable) after 5 years d) exit fee is 33% of the Resale Price (or Resale Value, if of residence.
+1/365 th of 7% of the Resale Price or Resale Value (as applicable), rminate during the cooling off period.
+11.2 What other exit costs do residents need to pay or $\boxtimes$ Sale costs for the unit (but only if you appoint your own real estate agent) contribute to?
+Legal costs Other costs - See Item 14.1 Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident  Yes (but please see Note below)  No responsible for reinstatement of the unit when they leave the unit?
+Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.

-Legal costs

-Other costs - See Item 14.1

-Part 12 - Reinstatement and renovation of the unit

-12.1 Is the resident responsible for reinstatement of the unit when they leave the unit?

-\boxtimes Yes (but please see Note below) \square No

-Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from:

-- fair wear and tear; and - renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.

 Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
 However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident deliberately damages the item or causes accelerated wear.
 Note